-It’s not right that 1 in 8 workers – nearly four million people – are held back by in-work poverty.
+It’s not right that one in eight workers – nearly four million people – are held back by in-work poverty.
 To right the wrong of poverty we need more people in quality jobs which offer security, good pay and prospects for progression.

 Better jobs – especially in lower paid sectors such as retail and social care - will help loosen the grip of in-work poverty.
 How can UK businesses be incentivised to deliver these better jobs?
 One answer is a push from their investors to ask more demanding questions about the UK employment practices of the firms they invest in.
 How can they do more to encourage companies to up their game when it comes to creating better jobs?
 Whilst responsible investors are rightly concerned about overseas supply chains, they need to think about UK employment practice too.